Brooklinen's CEO Reveals the Biggest Lie in the Sheets Game

-He says he knew he was onto a good idea because nobody was trying to sell this product to him in the way he wanted to buy things, researching them online.
+He says he knew he was onto a good idea because nobody was trying to sell this product to him in the way he wanted to buy things while researching them online.
 “Guys particularly like the more accessible solution.
 I could speak from personal experience on that.
 I created that so it’s not a surprise.
 I came into thinking that guys would be low-hanging fruit.
 I was the market,” he says.
-So, it’s no surprise that one of the bedding sets was named the “Hardcore set.”
+It may come as no surprise that one of the male-marketed bedding sets was named the “Hardcore set.”

-“People that buy bedding are typically 80-20 female to male, ours is about 50-50, so it’s way more accessible to guys,” Fulop says, which is one way Brooklinen seems to be changing old-school, department-store focused sheets.
+“People that buy bedding are typically 80-20 female to male, ours is about 50-50, so it’s way more accessible to guys,” Fulop says.

-But it’s not alone in sort of disrupting bedding via the internet and a focus on brand-building: Parachute, started in 2013, is based in LA and specializes in “high-end bedding,” and like Brooklinen, is focused on building its brand and a community.
-The company adopts similar advertising tactics as Brooklinen, taking out ads on the subway and sporting a slick website.
+Brooklinen is not alone in disrupting the bedding industry.
+Parachute started in 2013, is based in LA, and specializes in “high-end bedding."
+Like Brooklinen, it's focused on building its brand and a community.
+At first glance, the company adopts similar advertising tactics as Brooklinen, with ads targeted to subway riders and an intuitive website.
 Parachute’s inventory is already much broader: It has a $68 mug, napkins, dryer balls, and detergent on its menu that’s as large as a Greek diner’s but without the lower price or fried food.